 City of Walterboro currently offers substantially all full-time employees the option of participating in a 401(K) plan.
-Great West Financial Services administers the plan.
-Under the terms of the plan employees may contribute a minimum of two percent and a maximum of twenty percent of adjusted gross income subject to the limits of Section 401(K) of the Internal Revenue Code.
+Empower Retirement administers the plan as an affiliate of Great West Financial Services, Inc. Under the terms of the plan employees may contribute a minimum of two percent and a maximum of twenty percent of adjusted gross income subject to the limits of Section 401(K) of the Internal Revenue Code.
 It is the opinion of the City's legal counsel that the government has no liability for losses under the plan but does have the duty of due care that would be required of an ordinary prudent investor.
 Therefore, the assets and liabilities of the 401(K) plan are not reflected in the City's financial statements.